readthedocs/ext-theme/README.rst

 Usage
 -----

-You will need a Read the Docs application environment configured to use this package.
+This package is already installed with your local environment, which will need to be configured to use this package.

 The recommended way of starting your local instance is: